-Taliban head into Afghan cities, raising fears amid Eid euphoria
+Taliban roaming Afghan cities at will, raising fears amid Eid euphoria

 “I have heard there is very good ice cream there,” he said.

-Additional reporting Qadir Sediqi; Writing by Nick Macfie; Editing by Clarence Fernandez
+Additional reporting Qadir Sediqi; Writing by Nick Macfie; Editing by Sam Holmes